vastus/120-hour-epic-sax-marathon/recursion.markdown

 type is _tree recursion_.
 Here _tree_ refers again to the shape of the computation.
 The natural use for tree recursion is with hierarchical data structures, which we will come back to later.
 Tree recursion can be illustrated with simple processes over numbers.
-For an example, let's look at how to compute the following integer series:
+For example, let's look at how to compute the following integer series:

 Let $f(n) = \begin{cases}